luiz04nl/vem-2024-devops-agile-collector/README.md

 Access the sonar url on http://localhost:9000/ with username and password admin you will need to change the admin password, change to sonar because it is configured in scripts

-Copy or link your jq instalation to ./jq because the path is expected for the script run-quality-check.sh

 Run the quality check
 ```bash